Introduction

 Press Wheels

 The press wheels compact the soil after the seeds are planted, covering them effectively.
-This ensures close contact between the seeds and the soil, reduces large air pockets and helps maintain soil temperature and moisture, which improves seed germination and growth speed.
+This ensures close contact between the seeds and the soil, reduces large air pockets, and helps maintain soil temperature and moisture, which improves seed germination and growth speed.

 Operating Instructions for Air Seeder